linuxlefty/LinuxLefty-Theme/index.md

 ## Demo & Tutorial

 Head to [Hack Cabin](https://hackcabin.com) for a **production example** of which the [site architecture](https://hackcabin.com/post/initial-commit/) can be recreated using a [step-by-step guide](https://go.habd.as/zero-to-http-2).
-And while you're looking at examples check out [a few others](https://github.com/comfusion/after-dark/wiki) for inspiration.
+And while you're looking at example sites, check out [a few others](https://github.com/comfusion/after-dark/wiki) for even more inspiration.

 ## Getting Started